renesas-rz/rzg2_flash_writer/README.md

 ## 1.4.
 Contributing

-To contribute to this layer, you should email patches to renesas-rz@renesas.com.
+To contribute to this software, you should email patches to renesas-rz@renesas.com.
 Please send .patch files as email attachments, not embedded in the email body.

 ## 1.5.
 References